Drimiteros/Da-file-encrypter/README.md

-# File-Encrypter 📂
+# Da-File-Encrypter 📂

 ### **🎯 Overview**
-File-Encrypter is a comprehensive encryption and decryption tool designed for Windows environments, capable of handling both individual files and entire directories.
+Da-File-Encrypter is a comprehensive encryption and decryption tool designed for Windows environments, capable of handling both individual files and entire directories.
 By systematically modifying each byte of a selected file, this software ensures that its contents remain unreadable until decrypted using the appropriate mechanism.

 ---